djangocon/2023.djangocon.eu/_schedule/talks/2022-10-19-15-50-t0-home-on-the-range-with-django-getting.md

 Example Project Walkthrough (30 min)

-The models in this project will be used to demonstrate the following tasks in django views:
+The models in this project will be used to demonstrate a variety of tasks in django views, including a number of the following:

 - Set constraints for the various range fields
 - Access the lower and upper values of a range fields in views and templates